 Cash.
 The total of cash under the control of the reporting entity, which includes (i) coins, paper currency and readily negotiable instruments, such as money orders, checks, and bank drafts on hand or in transit for deposit; (ii) amounts on demand deposit with banks or other financial institutions including nonconfirmed collections and disbursements; and (iii) investments held outside of Treasury.
-Cash available for agency use should include petty cash and cash held in revolving funds which will not be transferred to the general fund.
+Cash available for agency use should include petty cash and cash held in revolving funds which will not be transferred to the General Fund of the Treasury.